IainNZ/BaseCBCProject/README.txt

 from source using the Visual Studio Solution files in Cbc into the directory BuildFromCourse.

-2. Creaed a directory UseWithInstaller for solution files that work with libraries installed by the installer for the COIN Optimization Suite.
+2. Created a directory UseWithInstaller for solution files that work with libraries installed by the installer for the COIN Optimization Suite.